Yidoon/git-remark/README.md

 # Show remark of current branch
 git remark

-# List local branchs and their remark
+# List all local branchs and their remark
 git remark -a

+# List all local branchs with remark
+git remark -a -f

 # Adding remark for current branch
 git remark "adding a remark for current branch"

 # Add a remark to the specified branch
 git remark -b test "adding remark for test branch"

 ```

 ## Installation